centenotuts/gruntAndCoffee/README.md

 * `$ npm install -g grunt-cli`
 * `$ npm install`

+_If you're using rbenv, run `rbenv rehash` after the installation to ensure the shim is created_

 You can verify everything is working by executing

 `$ grunt build`